miguelmanalo/codesmith-csprep-finalproject-tictactoe/README.md

-This is tic-tac-toe played out in the JavaScript console.
+This is tic-tac-toe in the JavaScript console.

 There is one setting for the CPU: easy!
 There is no logic to it's moves, it just makes random legal moves.